Myke-Ajayi/BankMarketingProject/README.md

 ## Repository Navigation
 - All data analysis and models can be found inside the Notebooks
 - Notebook
+- Notebook for the overview Evalution
+- pdf of the presentation
 - README.md

 ## Authors